blockcaptain/blockcaptain-docs/docs/blkcapt/recovery.md

 # Recovery

-Calm your paranoia by having a plan to handle any situation.
+Planning for recovery with BlockCaptain.

 ## File Modification or Deletion

+* Identify changes with diffing btwen snapshots.
-Restore files from earlier snapshosts on data or backup disks.
+* Restore files from earlier snapshosts on data or backup disks.
+* or Swap back to old snapshot.

 ## Data Filesystem Degraded